 - Going Back Inside: The aftermath of fire damage are measured down to microscopic levels.
 Even for a short time, entry by a person can create more damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

 - Electronics/Appliances: Do not use any stereo, TV or other electrical appliances until they have been checked by a professional.
 If the electricity is off, empty your refrigerator/freezer completely and prop the doors open using a rolled towel.

 - Carpets: Avoid walking on carpet if possible.
 Do not use “do-it-yourself” home carpet cleaners.

 - Walls/Ceilings: Do not wipe or attempt to wash ceilings or other absorbent surfaces.

 - Doors: Close all doors in affected rooms to localize smoke odors as much as possible.

-- Food Items: Do not eat any food exposed to smoke or canned items that have been subjected to excessive heat.
+- Food Items: Do not eat food items exposed to smoke or any canned items that have been exposed to excessive heat.

-- Pets: Move all pets to a clean environment until your house has been cleaned and restored.
+- Pets: Transport all pets to a safe environment until your house has been cleaned and restored.